Shop Amazon Warehouse Deals - Deep Discounts on Open-box and Used PCs

 The island was ruled by the Republic of Venice while Greece was under Ottoman rule (from the fall of Constantinople in 1453 to Greek Independence in 1821), so the Ionian Islands have the distinction of escaping the heavy Turkish influences that were spread across Greece during the 4 centuries of Ottoman dominance.

-Sometimes called Il Fiore Di Levante the island suffered earthquakes in the past which flattened many of the 18th century buildings treasured for their architectural design and historical value.
-Since then, an effort has been made to reinvigorate the island's style with newer structures.
+Sometimes called Il Fiore Di Levante the island suffered earthquakes (particularly in 1953) in the past which flattened many of the 18th century buildings treasured for their architectural design and historical value.
+Since then, an effort has been made to reinvigorate the island's style with newer structures, but to also retain the few remaining structures that express the Venitian past.